-While the Tashi Kabum site did have another cave or two that were not accessible, the Luri site looks more developed and larger.
+While the Tashi Kabum site did have another cave or two that were not accessible, the Luri site looks even more developed and larger.
 It included monks’ living quarters in separate caves though we only visited the temple cave, accessed by a ladder from a lower cave which had the locked door at its entrance.

 See here for a full description of the mandala.
 Below is another rendition of the image of the core of the Akshobhya mandala which is in the collection of the Rubin Museum of Art in New York.

-Surrounding the central mandala image on the dome is a series of eight portraits of either mythic or historical tantric masters (mahasiddhis).
+Surrounding the central mandala image on the dome is a series of eight portraits of either mythical or historical tantric masters (mahasiddhis).
 The one below, for example, is of Luipa, said to be a siddhi master from East India.

 On the northwest face of the chorten is a painting of Vajrapani, a protector deity meant to look mean and tough.
-In his right hand (Sanskrit pani) he holds the thunderbolt (vajra) which represents compassion; in his left hand is the bell symboliziing wisdom.
+In his right hand (Sanskrit pani) he holds the thunderbolt (vajra) which represents compassion; in his left hand is the bell symbolizing wisdom.

 The following three paintings are on the Southwest wall – i.e. the wall you are facing as you enter the room.
-On the left at the far end near the SW wall there is a window that lets in some light.
+On the left, at the far end near the SW wall, there is a window that lets in some light.
 It may be why I focussed on these particular images!
 Lack of light was definitely an issue that I wish I had prepared for better – i.e. with a faster prime lens and better ISO settings!

 The above painting is the second of the five on the SW wall.
 It is of Siddhartha Gautama, the historical Buddha, also known as Sakyamuni.
 He is in the “touching The earth” mudra or hand gesture associated with the moment he became the Awakened One (i.e. the Buddha) under the Bodhi Tree.
-In his gesture he was calling the Earth to be witness to his steadfastness in the face of Mara’s temptations.
+In his gesture, he was calling the Earth to be witness to his steadfastness in the face of Mara’s temptations.

 The next portrait, #3 in the sequence, is of Vajradhara, the Buddha above all Buddhas.
-One of his traits is his dark blue color, as conveyed in this portrait.
+One of his traits is his dark blue colour, as conveyed in this portrait.
 His crossed hand gesture is the diamond (Anjali) mudra and he holds a thunderbolt and a bell, which represent compassion and wisdom.